The table below lists the location of many of the plans.

-Whilst some plans were designed to be published and widely circulated, others were largely intended for internal use only.
-Multiple copies of many are known to have been produced.
+Whilst some plans were designed to be published and widely circulated, others were printed largely for internal use only.
 Of these, it is often only those that were used as working copies that have survived.

-The list is not exhaustive and others will be added in due course.
+The table below is not exhaustive and others will be added in due course.

 Plans which are available to view online are marked * against the date.